Photonios/Selenium.WebDriver.Awesome/README.md

-# Selenium.WebDriver.Extensions
+# Selenium.WebDriver.Awesome
-This library intends to provide useful object extensions to Selenium's .NET bindings.
+This library intends to provide awesome object extensions to Selenium's .NET bindings.

 At this moment it contains: